-Jan Geissler is founder and managing director of Patvocates, acting as advisor on patient advocacy, health policy and social media.
-For the past 15 years, Jan has engaged in patient advocacy on the European and international level, based on his experience as both a cancer survivor, advocate and a patient expert.
-He has founded LeukaNET and a has co-founded the CML Advocates Network, the Leukemia Patient Advocates Foundation, the Workgroup of European Cancer patient Advocacy Networks (WECAN) as well as the European Cancer Patient Coalition.
-From 2011-2017, Jan has been working for the European Patients' Forum as the Director of the European Patients' Academy (EUPATI).
-He is acting as advisor in a number of advisory boards, committees and expert groups, e.g. of the European Commission, medical societies, medical journals and the pharmaceutical industry.
+Jan Geissler is founder and CEO of Patvocates, acting as advisor and consultant on patient advocacy, health policy and patient engagement medical research & development.
+For the past 18 years, Jan has been a patient advocate on the European and international level, based on his experience as a cancer advocate and patient expert.
+He has co-founded LeukaNET, the CML Advocates Network, the Leukemia Patient Advocates Foundation, the Acute Leukemia Advocates Network, WECAN as well as the ECPC.
+Jan has been the Director of EUPATI for 6 years.
+He contributes to advisory boards, committees and expert groups of e.g. the European Commission, medical societies, journals, NGOs and industry.
+Read more about Jan here.

 David U. Haerry